 Completed

-Bevacizumab, Cisplatin, Etoposide, and Radiation Therapy in Treating Patients With Limited-Stage Small Cell Lung Cancer
+Phase II Trial of Bevacizumab in Combination With Cisplatin/Etoposide and Twice Daily Radiation for Patients With Limited-Stage Small Cell Lung Cancer

 0 criteria met from your profileSee at a glance how your profile meets each eligibility criteria.